 Unless we build our own river.

 There’s a term for that.
-It’s a canal, and canals have existed since 4,000 BC in the Middle East.
+It’s a canal, an idea that dates back to 4,000 BC in the Middle East.
 But this is New England.
 We have rocks, trees and winters.
 This would take a LOT of men and a LOT of shovels.
 Nothing is level around here.
 Boats would have to go up and down, not just across, so we would have to build locks, basically boat elevators, to raise or lower the boats from one section to another.
 And even locks wouldn’t solve every issue.
 We might have to build elevated waterways to carry our river OVER other rivers.
 If we’re going to make this happen, we’ll need one hell of an engineering team.